tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/prohibited-technology.md

 title: Prohibited Technology
 ---

-:::note[These guidelines are effective October 1, 2024.]
+:::note[These guidelines are effective November 1, 2024.]

 :::